DreamOfTheRedChamber/leetcode/README.md

         * Merge list two by two: O( n^2 )
         * Divide and conquer: O( nlogn )
         * Heap: O( nlogk )
+  - When there is any one list left, could merge directly
 ```java
 // k == 2 case
 private ListNode merge( ListNode list1, ListNode list2 )